RayVentura/ShortGPT/README.md

 ### Demo

 demo_new shows the accuracy of the newly added youtube query policy ***without*** further guidance, backtesting or content analysis.
-This can be improved dramatically by adding a content triage based on Clip2 and transcript analysis.
+This can be improved by adding a content triage based on Clip2 and transcript analysis.